 In residential areas, the City of Thompson clears these windrows from driveways as part of the snow clearing process.
 This service is not offered in every community.

 During a normal snowfall, there is usually a few minutes of delay between when the grader creates a windrow and when the loader can come clear it.
 This is because loaders move and clear snow slower than the graders move through the streets.
 During heavier snowfalls, this delay may increase, as graders are instructed to move as quickly as possible to ensure emergency services can move throughout the city.

-We cannot clear windrows from driveways if a vehicle is too close to the edge of the driveway, as the risk of damaging a resident’s vehicle is too high.
-Vehicles must be moved up as far up on one’s driveway if possible.
+We cannot clear windrows from driveways if a vehicle is too close to the end of the driveway, as the risk of damaging a resident’s vehicle is too high.
+Vehicles must be moved up as far up one’s driveway as possible to enable windrow clearing.